 Our premise regarding the dispute between the Michael Jackson Estate and IRS is that nobody’s win in this judgment case (although some fans and people see it as a win-lose battle).
 The point is that the executors of the Michael Jackson Estate “screwed up” big time and went under IRS scrutiny for incorrectly implementing values to some assets completely out of the real market.
 And it must be clear that this trial happened after the Estate tried to strike the report of experts Mr. Anson and Mr. Nimmer, rejecting the adjusted values the IRS proposed after documents evaluation.
 The Estate challenge has been answered by calling them on trial for Feb 6, 2017.

 We are not going to summarize the depositions which have been already very well reported and transcripts by teammichaeljackson.com

 We are going to make a short recap of the figures discussed and still in discussion, taking into account that penalties are the huge issue due to the original Estate tax return.

-Actually the original notice of deficiency did not change at the opening of the trial, although various adjustments have been applied to the taxable assets value during the last 3 years.
+Actually, the original notice of deficiency did not change at the opening of the trial, although various adjustments have been applied to the value of the taxable asset during the last 3 years.

 The original notice of deficiency was of $505, 142,894.00 million in taxes and $196.910,310.00 million in penalties for an overall Estate evaluation of about a 1’170’000’000.00.